brian404/pornhub-api/README.md

 # p-api
-Unofficial Pornhub API is a  Node.js-based REST API that scrapes and exposes publicly available metadata from pornhub.com.
-You can fetch video data, trending videos and more via clean JSON responses.
+Unofficial Pornhub API is a sleek Node.js RESTful solution that easily scrapes publicly available metadata from Pornhub.com and turns it into clean, structured JSON.
+It's great for videos, trending content, and more.

 ## Requirements